HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/Script Enforcement and PowerShell Constrained Language Mode in WDAC App Control Policies.md

 ### Use the WDACConfig Module to Automatically Allow Certificates

-You can use the WDACConfig module to create a supplemental policy that allows the certificates you select to be allowed by WDAC.
+You can use the WDACConfig module to create a supplemental policy that allows the certificates you select to be allowed by App Control.
 To do that, you can use the following command:

 ```powershell
 New-SupplementalWDACConfig -Certificates -CertificatePaths "certificate.cer" -SuppPolicyName '<Certificate Name>' -PolicyPath "<Path to Base policy XML file>"